UCF/UCF-Announcements-Django/README.md

 * Updated documentation with more detailed installation instructions

 Bug Fixes:
-* Updated home tempalte to fix audience links bug
+* Updated home template to fix audience links bug
 * Removed hard coded URL in the javascript for the announcements create/edit form.

 ### v1.0.4